shivannis/xandr-docs-public/xandr-docs/digital-platform-api/api-semantics.md

 ## API endpoints

 The URL for the production API endpoint is: [https://api.appnexus.com](https://api.appnexus.com/).
-(Xandr products are powered by AppNexus technology.)
 Please note that non-secure access to the product API (HTTP) is not available.

 Changes made with this API affect the production environment.
 Only authorized users should alter information or settings in this environment.